Is FAXing really HIPAA Compliant?

 - For any new recipient, verify the FAX number with a test send of a facsimile before sending the actual protected health information.

 - Develop policies on what to do if a FAX was sent to the wrong place.
+This can be a HIPAA breach.

 - Make sure that PHI FAXes never remain on the FAX machine after receipt, and that they are promptly delivered to the intended recipient.